 Policy: Student Financial Responsibilities

-• After the add/drop period published each semester, Trinity may drop students from courses for non-attendance.
+• After the add/drop period published each semester, Trinity may drop students from courses for non-attendance, and this will include cancelling financial aid.
 Students undertake a financial and legal responsibility to Trinity at the time they register for courses, regardless of whether they attend class.
 Students who wish to drop a class without financial obligation must do so according to the procedures and the deadlines published each semester in the course catalogue.

 Financial Penalties